-Unlike previous cross-regime studies, which explore the different flexibility of official rates between the BW and the post-BW period, this study builds on the premise that official rates are less flexible than parallel rates within the same period.
-The dual-rate analysis does not require any assumption of official rates being absolutely fixed over time.4 Table 1 shows the average size (measured as the mean absolute change) of official and parallel rate movements over the two time periods.
-The data are consistent with the conventional wisdom that market-determined parallel rates move more freely than official rates.
+To allow for any possible changes in real exchange rate behavior across historical periods, we will examine the BW and the post-BW period separately.
+Our study builds on the basic premise that official rates are less flexible than parallel rates.
+The dual-rate analysis requires neither an assumption of official exchange rates being absolutely fixed over time nor an assumption of parallel exchange rates being entirely flexible.
+Table 1 shows the average size (measured as the mean absolute change) of official and parallel rate movements over the two time periods.
+The data are consistent with the conventional wisdom that market-determined parallel rates move more freely than government-set official rates.

-Table 2 reports some descriptive statistics showing the average size and standard deviation of the parallel market premium during the BW and post-BW periods.
-As shown, the parallel market premium can vary greatly both in size and in variability across countries, even within the same period.
-Moreover, the data reveal no systematic pattern of change in the average premium size across the two time periods.
-The average parallel market premium rises in 9 countries but falls in 15 countries when moving from the BW to the post-BW period.
-There is also no systematic pattern of cross-period change in variability, with increases for 10 countries and decreases for 14 countries from the BW to the post-BW period.
+Table 2 reports some descriptive statistics showing the average size and the standard deviation of the parallel market premium during the BW and the post-BW period.
+The parallel market premium varied greatly both in size and in variability across countries, even within the same historical period.
+Moreover, there was no systematic pattern of change in the average premium size across the two time periods.
+The average parallel market premium rose in 9 countries but fell in 15 countries when moving from the BW to the post-BW period.
+The data also revealed no systematic pattern of cross-period change in variability, with increases for 10 countries and decreases for 14 countries from the BW to the post-BW period.

-Table 3 summarizes the unit-root test results from fractional integration analysis by country.
-The unit-root null hypothesis of d = 1 is tested against the mean-reverting alternative of d < 1.
+Table 3 summarizes the test results from fractional integration analysis by country.
+The unit-root null hypothesis of d=1 is tested against the mean-reverting alternative of d<1.
 For the BW period, the unit-root hypothesis can be rejected for all but one of the 24 countries at the 5% significance level.
 The post-BW data also widely reject the unit-root hypothesis.
-In all but two cases can the unit-root hypothesis be rejected at the 5% significance level.
-In general, the statistical results strongly support that the differential between the official and the parallel market rate is stationary.
+In all but two cases the unit-root hypothesis can be rejected at the 5% level.
+In general, the test results strongly support that the differential between the official and the parallel market rate is stationary.
+Indeed, our findings suggest that these two exchange rates are fractionally cointegrated - a more general notion of cointegration than what has been considered in previous studies (e.g., Booth and Mustafa, 1991, Kouretas and Zarangas, 1998).